- 2.5 hours

 “This was a terrific way to see what might otherwise be an overwhelming palace and we walked away with a much better appreciation for the history and the court life of the Hapsburgs.”

 You will meet on the palace grounds.
-Your confirmation email will have the exact meeting point, along with our 24-hour phone number.
+Your confirmation email will have the exact meeting point and a map.

 Swiss artist Gilles Gubelmann studied piano and dance at the Geneva Conservatory.
 He then worked for many years as an expert for arts and antiques in an important Swiss Auction House (Koller Auctions) where he was director of the Department of Antique Furniture and Decorative Arts.
 He realised a dream and moved to Venice where he started working as a painter and as an opera set and costume designer all over Europe, and also deepening his knowledge of art history and architecture.
 Settled now in Vienna, Gilles continues his artistic activities, works as a lecturer at the University of Music and Performing Arts and highly enjoys uncovering the rich cultural and artistic heritage of Vienna to curious travellers.